RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ####Creating a New Project:

 - A project should be a single, self-contained collection of one or multiple Java files that work together for some functionality (one project for each assignment).
-- To Create: (Menu) File --> New --> Java Project or Right-click in the Package Explorer view panel --> New --> Java Project
+- To Create: (Menu) File --> New --> Java Project or Right-click in the Package Explorer, Package Explorer, or Navigator --> New --> Java Project
 - Name your project accordingly and select Finish.
 - Your new project and directory will be created.
 Each project has a src (stands for source) folder where your code (Java files) will go.

 ####Creating a New Java Class/File:

-- To Create: (Menu) File --> New --> Java Class (the new Java class will be created for whichever project is currently highlighted/selected in the Package Explorer) or Right-click a Java Project in the Package Explorer --> New --> Java Class
+- To Create: (Menu) File --> New --> Java Class (the new Java class will be created for whichever project is currently highlighted/selected in the Package Explorer) or Right-click a Java Project in the Package Explorer, Project Explorer, or Navigator --> New --> Java Class
 - Give your class an appropriate name in camelCase formatting (ex.
 HelloWorld, ProcessRunner2, etc.).
 Keep the default settings.
 Select Finish.
 - Your new Java class and file will be created.